-The Language Centre of the University SLAM manages language proficiency test in French, English, Spanish and German (3 ECTS) for Political, Economic and Social sciences bachelor and master degrees.
+SLAM - University of Milan Language Centre manages 3 credit Advanced Language proficiency tests in French, English, Spanish and German for Political, Economic and Social Sciences bachelor's and master's degree courses.

-Students who do not have a valid language certificate will have to take a placement test in one of the languages they have chosen.
-French, Spanish and German tests can be taken exclusively in the first trimester, according to the calendar above.
+Students who do not have a valid language certificate will have to sit an entry-level test in one of the languages they have chosen.
+Tests can be taken exclusively in the first trimester, according to this calendar.

-Each student can take the test in the chosen language only once.
+Each student can sit the test in the chosen language only once per academic year.

-Students who attain the required level will receive the language assessment credits (3CFU), according to their study plan.
+Students who pass the test at the required level will receive the corresponding language assessment credits, according to their degree programme.

-This test can be taken only by students of the second and third year.
+This test can be taken only by second-year and third-year students.

-First-year students who attain C1 or C2 level at the Placement test can ask for automatic validation of and receive language assessment credits according to their study plan (3CFU) by contacting the Language Centre of the University SLAM through Infostudenti Service.
+First-year students who attained the C1 or C2 level at the compulsory English language Placement test can ask for its automatic validation and receive the advanced language assessment corresponding credits by contacting SLAM through the Infostudenti Service.

-Only students who attained B2 level at the entry-level test or students who presented a B2 certificate can attend the course of Advanced English.
+Students who attained the B2 level at the entry-level test or students who submitted a B2 certificate only are entitled to attend the course in Advanced English.

-Students with disabilities or with Specific Learning Disabilities (SLDs) must contact SLAM through Infostudenti Service in order to receive special arrangements and support for the exam (Disabiities: 50% extra time; SLDs: 30% extra time).
+Students with disabilities or with Specific Learning Disabilities (SLDs) must contact SLAM through the Infostudenti Service in order to receive special arrangements and support for the test (students with disabiities: 50% more extra time; students with SLDs: 30% extra time).